 - 175g Ballymaloe Cranberry Sauce

 - Blitz the walnuts to a rough crumb in a blender and tip into a small bowl.
-Wipe the blender out and then blitz the Ballymaloe Cranberry Sauce in there until smooth.
+Wipe the blender out, then blitz your Ballymaloe Cranberry Sauce until smooth.

-- Unroll the puff pastry sheet and spread the sauce evenly all over.
-Roughly grate the Camembert (including any rind) and finely grate the Parmesan.
-Sprinkle both evenly over the sauce.
-Scatter two-thirds of the thyme leaves over and season with a little salt and pepper.
+- Unroll your ready-rolled puff pastry and spread your blitzed cranberry sauce evenly all over.
+Add both grated cheeses, then scatter two-thirds of the thyme leaves on top and season with a little salt & pepper.

-- Brush the egg all between the rolls to help them stick together, then all over the sides and bottom.
-Scatter the chopped walnuts on the surface and roll the pastry roll into them, turning it over carefully, until evenly coated all over.
+- Brush the egg between the rolls to help them stick together, then brush all over the sides and bottom.
+Scatter the chopped walnuts on the surface and roll the pastry into them, turning it over carefully until evenly coated all over.
 Place on a tray, cover and refrigerate for 30 minutes until firm.

 - Using a sharp knife, cut the roll into quarters.
-Then slice each piece into 6 slices (about 1.5cm thick), laying them down spaced apart on the prepared tray as you go.
+Then slice each piece into 6 slices (about 1.5cm thick), laying them down spaced apart on the prepared tray.
 Bake for 15 minutes until crisp and golden.

-- Serve scattered with the remaining thyme leaves and a bowl of reduced balsamic for dipping or drizzling.
-Optional: Make sweet cranberry and adding a teaspoon cinnamon palmiers by omitting the cheese.
+- Serve scattered with the remaining thyme leaves, some fresh cranberries (optional) and a bowl of balsamic dressing for dipping or drizzling.